Gagang83/Gagang83/README.md

+# 👋 Hi, I'm Gagan G

+## About Me

+I am a Computer Science and Engineering student at Acharya Institute of Technology, Bengaluru, with a strong interest in software development and full-stack web development.

+I enjoy building real-world applications that solve practical problems and continuously improving my programming and problem-solving skills.
+I have experience working with Java, JavaScript, React.js, HTML, CSS, Node.js, and databases, along with core computer science concepts such as OOP, DBMS, and Operating Systems.

+I am currently focused on strengthening my development skills by building practical projects and learning how different technologies work together to create complete software applications.

+---

-# Smart Campus Complaint System
+# 🚀 Smart Campus Complaint System

-A web-based campus complaint management system that allows students to report campus issues, upload supporting photos, track complaint status, and view recent complaints in an organized dashboard.
+A web-based campus complaint management system designed to help students report campus problems, provide complaint details and supporting photos, and track the status of reported issues.

-## 🚀 Project Overview

-The Smart Campus Complaint System is designed to make it easier for students to report problems related to classrooms, laboratories, internet connectivity, electrical equipment, cleanliness, and other campus facilities.

-The system provides a centralized platform where complaints can be submitted with important details such as location, category, priority, description, and a related photo.
+## 📌 Problem

+Campus problems such as broken equipment, internet issues, electrical problems, and cleanliness issues can be difficult to report and track using traditional methods.

+This project aims to provide a centralized platform for reporting and managing these complaints.

-## ✨ Features
+## ✨ Current Features

-- Submit campus complaints through an online form
+- 📝 Submit campus complaints
-- Add complaint title and location
+- 📍 Add the exact complaint location
-- Select complaint category and priority
+- 🏷️ Select complaint category
+- ⚡ Set complaint priority
-- Add a detailed problem description
+- 📄 Add a detailed problem description
-- Upload a photo related to the complaint
+- 📷 Upload a complaint-related photo
-- View recent complaints
+- 📊 View complaint statistics
-- Track complaint status
+- 🔄 Track complaint status
-- Dashboard showing:
-  - Total complaints
-  - Pending complaints
-  - In-progress complaints
-  - Resolved complaints
+- 🗂️ View recent complaints
-- Form validation to prevent empty submissions
+- ✅ Form validation
-- Responsive and user-friendly interface

-## 🛠️ Technologies Used
+## 🛠️ Technologies

 ### Frontend
 - React.js